embobo/cocos2d-x-Deconstruction/README.md

 }
 ```

 Swapping the graphics buffers is how the last set of pixels are replaced with the next set.
+This is when the graphics on display are changed and the process starts over in the next game loop.

 * **